 • In Switzerland and Canada, for example, individuals who have been reprimanded or dismissed for plagiarism sue in court and often win their cases.
 This was the case when a student who had plagiarized the work of previous students was able to have her expulsion overturned in court with the excuse that others had done the same before her.
 It also happened in high-profile case at the University of Neuchâtel in Switzerland, which made headlines for acts that the university president described as “plagiarism by lack of rigor.”

 The Institute is in a position to express its views–not on the acts but on the proper stance to adopt–in order to assist the institutions’ administrators.
 The administrators, in effect, guarantee the degrees that they bestow and the academic integrity of their staff to the society at large.
 Through the participation of the Institute’s Country Advisors, perspectives can be exchanged and general positions reached.

 5. When inappropriate mechanisms are put into place

 • Some countries advocate the establishment of national mechanisms.
-For example, in France, a report commissioned by the French government proposed setting up a system of “liaisons for academic integrity” in each university (i.e., the Corvol report).
-However, the report does not address the skills that the liaisons should have or should acquire, nor does it discuss the role they would play, if any, in exposed cases of fraud or plagiarism.
+For example, in France, a report commissioned by the French government proposed setting up a system of “integrity référents” in each university.
+However, the report does not address the skills that they should have or should acquire, nor does it discuss the role they would play, if any, in exposed cases of fraud or plagiarism.
 In committees set up to investigate cases of fraud or plagiarism, each member bases his or her analysis on his or her personal experience, which is often limited to one or two key cases.
 These multiple subjectivities exacerbate the lack of consistency in sanctions and, therefore, increase the uncertainty of stakeholders in the academic system.